jay-depot/turnpike/CONTRIBUTING.md

 If you are requesting new features, please be sure to include the following:

- 1. A breif overview of the feature
+ 1. A brief overview of the feature
  2. Why it would be useful (include examples)
  3. A broad overview of what you think the API for your issue should look like